Welcome to our dutch World

 Walking is a favorite thing our dad does with great pleasure.
 Time to walk in Germany in the 12spring.
 Be part of the international Beten & Bewegen group.
 Without any training Bert had to walk 26 km, a distance he never mastered in the past.
 All in the Weser river area near Porta Westfalica.
 Day 41 of a three month tour which has a total mileage of 1800 km!
 We prayed for each other, for cities and people we met.
 A real privilege to walk, talk and pray on a warm sunny day in beautiful nature.
 Yes we were "ziemlich fertig" but God can and will use our weaknesses.
 Because the power of prayer results in Einheit, Erneuerung, Erweckung, Hoffnung und Licht.

 On September 9 in the 12fall Ingvill Eline opened her eyes to observe her mother.
 Of course in the Mo i Rana, Norway, hospital which is a very warm and cosy place to be for mother and child.
 Even when it's right at the arctic circle!
 Almost 2700 gr in weight and 48 cm long.
 She is cherished by her two older sisters.
 As a family we're proud at Jedidja's perseverance.
 She is presumably able to handle alone 3 kids over a 40 month period and beyond. #Respect!
 Hopefully the older kids understand that now it is number three who has the privilege to sleep and drink all the time.
-But running a stable family is saying goodbye to painting the town.
+Now it's coming down to run a stable family which means saying goodbye to painting the town.

 Now let me tell you what's cruel.
 Dumping your stereo companionfriend at the recycling center!
 Emotionally very tough and therefore it took Bert several years before he could make up his mind in the 13spring.
 Bought in '77, this tuner/amplifier would become his musical buddy in every mental situation.
 The Marantz 2235B stereophonic receiver from Chatsworth, CA, USA.
 The power source for 8-track, turntable, reeltoreel, tapedeck, cdplayer, headphones, you name it.
 Connected to Infinity speakers a personal resource for his mind and heart.
 36 Years around him, one year longer than his marriage.
 Is there life after this breakup?
 This canadian singersongwriter hits the same problem in songs.
 She has to move on by calling it quits although she opposes that.
 Bert had some smalltalk with Catherine MacLellan herself afterwards, about how she loves to sing the sad songs dealing with this cloud around her heart.